 - Explain strategies that can be implemented as alternatives to restraint

-All healthcare professionals caring for older people, particularly those who work in residential aged care settings.
+This Course is relevant to all healthcare professionals caring for older people, particularly those who work in residential aged care settings.